davjfish/helper_files/git.md

 ```

 ## Branches
-- `git branch` show which branch you are on
+- `git branch` show which branch you are on and what
 - `git branch [branchname]` create a branch
 - `git checkout [branchname]` switch into a branch
 - from the master branch... `git merge [branchname]` to merge the changes